ankushgupta05/Software-E-For-Placement/JavaScript/Readme.md

 Non-primitive types → shared reference → original object can be changed.

+✅ This version has:
+- Correct code block syntax with ```javascript
+- Proper headings and separators (`---`)
+- Sequential Questions 1–6

+---

-If you want, I can **combine Questions 1–6 fully formatted** into a ready-to-use `README.md` file for you.
-It will be clean and sequential.
-Do you want me to do that?
+If you want, I can **also make a super-short “exam version”** where each answer is just 2–3 lines, perfect for quick revision.

+Do you want me to do that next?